-This symbol is represented by a red dot being present over the Account icon in the top right corner of your magicplan home screen.
+This symbol is represented by a red dot being present over the Account icon at the top right corner of your home screen.
 So what exactly does this symbol mean?

-Anytime you make a change to something in the cloud, whether that is a price list, custom form, etc., you will need to publish that change to the corresponding workspace or team.
+Anytime you make a change to something in the Cloud, whether this is a Price List, Custom Form, etc., you will need to publish that change to the corresponding Workspace or team.
 However, this doesn't automatically update it on all your devices.

-So you just updated your workspace configuration like we discussed above, right?
+So you've just updated your Workspace configuration as we discussed above, right?
 Great!
 Now you're ready to start implementing your updated prices and custom forms in your projects, right?
 Not quite.

 Many of our customers, especially those using the Estimator, need to preserve the data, such as a completed Estimate, created in their projects long after the project is finished.
 For example, you create an estimate for Project X and have three different line items on that estimate, each valued at $5.